New York Yankees Vs. Houston Astros MLB American League Championship Game 3 Preview

 As the New York Yankees return to the friendly confines of the Bronx while holding a 1-1 draw in their American League Championship Series against the Houston Astros, they will have to look at the positives of their time in Houston instead of how things ended in Game 2.
-An eleventh inning Carlos Correa home run denied the Yankees the chance to return to New York firmly in control of the series, but with three straight home games ahead, they still have a chance to secure their progression to the 2019 World Series in front of their home fans, as reported by Bleacher Report.
+An 11th inning Carlos Correa home run denied the Yankees the chance to return to New York firmly in control of the series, but with three straight home games ahead, they still have a chance to secure their progression to the 2019 World Series in front of their home fans, as reported by Bleacher Report.

 Still, the Astros are fully equipped to take back control of the series with Gerrit Cole taking the mound.
-Cole, whose 20 wins ranks only second to his teammate Justin Verlander, has a strong argument as the best pitcher in baseball after leading the American League in strikeouts and ERA.
+Cole, whose 20 wins rank only second to his teammate Justin Verlander, has a strong argument as the best pitcher in baseball after leading the American League in strikeouts and ERA.
 Cole’s form has continued into the postseason, allowing only a single run over 15 2/3 innings in his two starts against the Tampa Bay Rays.
 With a win guaranteeing at least a return to Houston that would likely see starts by Verlander and Cole, the Astros are arguably still in control despite their dropped home game.

 Ready for some home cookin'. #NextManUp pic.twitter.com/b9M4JtBjqx